How ctx works

 ctx import --provider <provider> --progress plain

-ctx search "the missing phrase" --refresh strict
+ctx search "the missing phrase" --refresh wait

 ctx doctor